vectordotdev/vector/rfcs/2022-10-12-14742-flexible-metric-tags.md

 There are a handful of alternative paths for adding support for our scripting languages, all of which will cause problems for users:

+1. Unconditionally expose the tags as arrays of values using the existing naming, but still accept assignments using either single values or arrays of values.
+This will cause breakage to existing scripts that relies on the existing single value tag values.
 1. Expose the tags as single values using the existing naming, picking some arbitrary value when a tag has multiple values, and set up a secondary tags structure that exposes the arrays.
 This will lead to all kinds of confusion and conflicts when the same tag is assigned through different